novotnyllc/MSBuildSdkExtras/README.md

 ## Targeting UWP, Windows 8, Windows Phone, etc
 If you're targeting a WinRT platform and you use the `pack` target, there's an important workaround needed to ensure that the `.pri` files are included in the package correctly.
 When you call `pack`, you also must override `NuGetBuildTasksPackTargets` on the command-line to ensure the fixed targets get applied.
-The value you specify must not not be a real file.
+The value you specify must not be a real file.

 For example: `msbuild my.csproj /t:pack /p:NuGetBuildTasksPackTargets="workaround"`